Key Differentiators:

 | Special Feature | Front Access | Ultra Slim |

 Regardless of which machine you choose, both rely on internal grinders that are sensitive to oily beans.
-To keep your Gaggia or Bellucci out of the repair shop, stick to these non-oily selections.
+To keep your Gaggia and Bellucci out of the repair shop, stick to these non-oily selections.

 40% Arabica and 60% Robusta.